chelseahenderson/chelseahenderson.github.io/_posts/2013-01-31-nothing-easy-about-easy-route.md

 publisher: University Press
 ---

-Published on Jan.
-31, 2013 in University Press

 Forty years ago, this country took a tremendous stride toward women’s rights.
 Forty years ago, the U.S. Supreme Court ruled that a right to privacy under the due process clause of the 14th Amendment extended to a woman’s decision to have an abortion.

 Forty years ago, the ruling of Roe v.
 Wade changed, and divided, this nation.